 Once you have got the hang of doing push-ups, and feel as though you can do upwards of 20 push-ups in a go with no problems, then it is a good idea to switch things up!

-Decline push-ups are a more challenging form of this exercise and all you have to do is elevate your feet off the ground, such as by resting them on a box or exercise ball.
+Decline push-ups are a much more challenging form of this exercise and all you have to do is elevate your feet off the ground, such as by resting them on a box or exercise ball.
 Start low and then gradually increase the height at which you elevate your feet from.
+This will help you to progress with this exercise and to force different muscles to get involved.

-Bringing your hands closer together whilst doing push-ups, such as by placing them in a diamond shape, is another way that you can target slightly different muscles during this workout - so don’t forget to mix things up!
+Bringing your hands closer together whilst doing push-ups, such as by placing them in a diamond shape beneath your chest, is another way that you can target slightly different muscles during this workout - so don’t forget to mix things up!

 The squat exercise is first and foremost great for building muscle in your legs.
 But, it also has several other fantastic muscle building benefits, such as toning your back and your abs - as well as aiding fat loss.

 The squat exercise is referred to as a functional exercise, and this means that this is a movement that you regularly need to do in the world outside of the gym.
-Regularly engaging in the squat exercise can help to keep the muscles necessary for this action strong and flexible, making it less likely that you will experience an injury and also that your capacity for doing this movement will increase.
+Regularly engaging in the squat exercise can help to keep the muscles necessary for this action strong and flexible, making it less likely that you will experience an injury.
+This will also mean that your capacity for doing this movement will increase.

 You can do the squat exercise anytime, even just at random intervals throughout your day.
 It is a good idea to warm up before you start this exercise, and a three to four minute session of light cardio is a good choice.
 Try jumping rope, going for a brisk walk or simply doing some star jumps to get yourself warmed up.